scala/docs.scala-lang/_overviews/scaladoc/for-library-authors.md

 ### Diagram tags
 - `@contentDiagram` - use with traits and classes to include a content hierarchy diagram showing included types.
-   The diagram content can be fine tuned with additional specifiers taken from `hideNodes`, `hideOutgoingImplicits`, `hideSubclasses`, `hideEdges`, `hideIncomingImplicits`, `hideSuperclasses` and `hideInheritedNode`.
+   The diagram content can be fine-tuned with additional specifiers taken from `hideNodes`, `hideOutgoingImplicits`, `hideSubclasses`, `hideEdges`, `hideIncomingImplicits`, `hideSuperclasses` and `hideInheritedNode`.
    `hideDiagram` can be supplied to prevent a diagram from being created if it would be created by default.
 Packages and objects have content diagrams by default.